Glostat

 Anarchy, — the absence of a master, of a sovereign, (The meaning ordinarily attached to the word “anarchy” is absence of principle, absence of rule; consequently, it has been regarded as synonymous with “disorder.”) — such is the form of government to which we are every day approximating, and which our accustomed habit of taking man for our rule, and his will for law, leads us to regard as the height of disorder and the expression of chaos.
 The story is told, that a citizen of Paris in the seventeenth century having heard it said that in Venice there was no king, the good man could not recover from his astonishment, and nearly died from laughter at the mere mention of so ridiculous a thing.
 So strong is our prejudice.
 As long as we live, we want a chief or chiefs; and at this very moment I hold in my hand a brochure, whose author — a zealous communist — dreams, like a second Marat, of the dictatorship.
 The most advanced among us are those who wish the greatest possible number of sovereigns, — their most ardent wish is for the royalty of the National Guard.
 Soon, undoubtedly, some one, jealous of the citizen militia, will say, “Everybody is king.”
 But, when he has spoken, I will say, in my turn, “Nobody is king; we are, whether we will or no, associated.”
 Every question of domestic politics must be decided by departmental statistics; every question of foreign politics is an affair of international statistics.
 The science of government rightly belongs to one of the sections of the Academy of Sciences, whose permanent secretary is necessarily prime minister; and, since every citizen may address a memoir to the Academy, every citizen is a legislator.
 But, as the opinion of no one is of any value until its truth has been proven, no one can substitute his will for reason, — nobody is king.

-When you purchase through links on my site, I may earn a small affiliate commission at no extra cost to you.
+The above excerpts are the copyrighted works of their original authors and/or publishers.
+They are presented for academic, educational, informational, and commentary purposes under the fair use doctrine.
+I do not claim ownership of this content; all rights remain with the original copyright holders.
+When you purchase through links on this site, I may earn a small affiliate commission at no extra cost to you.
 Your support is greatly appreciated!